NillionNetwork/nillion-python-starter/client_multi_party_compute/README.md

 The 3-part Multi Party example assumes there is a stored program that meets the following criteria:

-- there are exactly 2 parties
+- there are N+1 parties
 - each party contributes secret inputs of type SecretInteger, and each party stores at least one secret an input
+- the 1st party stores a secret
-- the 2nd party gives the 1st party permission to compute on the 2nd party's secret
+- N other parties store secrets and give the 1st party permission to compute on their secrets
 - the 1st party runs compute
 - the 1st party reads the output